 Alike the existence of two different T cell populations with particular functions there are two classes of MHC proteins for different types of antigen presentation:

-- MCH I proteins occur on the surface of all nucleated cells and present proteasomal degraded proteins that are synthesized by the antigen-presenting cell itself (endogenous peptide).
-This includes, next to cell specific antigens, viral antigens which emerge there within viral replication.
-The loading of the peptide fragments takes place in the endoplasmatic reticulum.
-From here the antigen loaded molecules migrate to the cell membrane via Golgi apparatus.
+- MHC I proteins occur on the surface of all nucleated cells and present proteasomal degraded proteins that are synthesized by the antigen-presenting cell itself (endogenous peptide).
+This includes, cell-specific antigens, viral antigens which emerge there within viral replication.
 MHC 1 proteins interact with CD8+ T cells that differentiate to cytotoxic effector cells (cytotoxic T cells) when activated.

-- MHC II proteins occur only on few cells, that is to say on dendritic cells, B cells and macrophages (so-called profession antigen-presentic cells, APC).
-They present various antigens, particularly those of bacterial pathogens, that were internalized before via phagocytosis and interact thereupon with naive CD4+ T lymphocytes, which then mature to so-called CD4-positive helper cells.
+- MHC II proteins occur only on few cells, that is to say on dendritic cells, B cells and macrophages (so-called profession antigen-presenting cells, APC).
+They present various antigens, particularly those of bacterial pathogens, that were internalized before via phagocytosis and interact thereupon with naive CD4+ T lymphocytes, which then mature into so-called CD4-positive helper cells.

-For the activation of naive B cells it is, contrarily to the T cell activation, not necessary to have antigens presented by MHC moleculs.
-For the detection of antigens B cells use IgM or IgD molecules on their membrane surface (B-cell receptor), which are able to detect and bind soluble antigens in the blood or in the lymphoid tissue .
+For the activation of naive B cells, it is not always necessary to have antigens presented by MHC molecules.
+For the detection of antigens, B cells use IgM or IgD molecules on their membrane surface (B-cell receptor), which are able to detect and bind soluble antigens in the blood or in the lymphoid tissue.

-The subsequent activation (clonal expansion) and differentiation into immunoglobuline secreting plasma cells takes place inside the lymphoid tissue:
+The subsequent activation (clonal expansion) and differentiation into immunoglobulin-secreting plasma cells take place inside the lymphoid tissue:

 - T cell-independent activation of B cells: Various antigens, capsular polysaccharides of some bacteria among them, can cause a crosslinking of B cell receptors with succeeding B cell activation.
-In contrast to the T cell-dependent activation of B cells there are no immunological memory cells built on this occasion.
-There is also none or hardly any immunglobulin class switching from IgM to IgG.
+In contrast to the T cell-dependent activation of B cells, there are no immunological memory cells built on this occasion.
+There is also none or hardly any immunoglobulin class switching from IgM to IgG.